Vera-D/BioInfoSandbox/ReadMe.md

 ## Project Description

-This file contains R script code for assesing sequence complexity with common genes used in oncology dx assays when looking at 1 mer, 2, 3, 4, 5,and 6 mers.
-The goal is to get an idea of sequence distriution for the different genes across the differenet n-mer combos.
-In this script we will have a FASTA file with the gene sequence of a panel.
+This file contains R script for assesing sequence complexity with common genes used in oncology diagnostic (dx) assays for 1 mer, 2, 3, 4, 5,and 6 mers.
+The goal is to get an idea of sequence distriution for the different genes across the differenet n-mer combiations.
+Inputs include using a FASTA file with the gene sequence of a panel.
 A simple panel will sequence 6 genes: KRAS, NRAS, HRAS.

-In the second run I will include BRAF, EGFR, PI3CK.
-To Test: Copy paste the code per section onto the R IDE.
+In the second section we include BRAF, EGFR, PI3CK genes.

+To Test: Openthe file using R IDE.
 Be sure to modify the paths to your box.

 ## Step1: